biaw/test-area/docs/README.md

 When initializing a new worker, the worker needs a name for logging.
 So, naturally, as any chaotic evil programmer would do, I decided to add a name generator based on the bot ID.

 However, you can disable this by setting the environment variable `DISABLE_FUNNY_WORKER_NAMES` to `true`.

+### Can I invite other people to use the bot?

+Yes, you can.
+There's two methods of doing this, you can either open the bot up to be installed for them as a user app, or you can install it as a guild app.

+If you want another user to install it as a user app then you need to create an invite link for them, and then they can install it.
+See [Troubleshooting invites](#troubleshooting-invites) for more information.

+## Notice

+We highly disencourage using more than three bots as this is a "workaround" to bots only being able to create 10 guilds.
+The risk is on you for using this tool.